 Qualifying for Disability Benefits (SSDI) with High Blood Pressure in Pennsylvania

 For millions of Americans who are unable to work due to a health condition, disability benefits from the Social Security Administration (SSA) form a crucial financial support.
 Last year alone, the SSA reported expenditures exceeding $800 billion, with approximately 15% of the 2013 budget devoted to funding disability benefits programs.
-According to the 2012 American Community Survey (ACS), which is conducted by the Census Bureau, approximately 13.5% of Pennsylvanians and 10.3% of New Jerseyans live with some form of disability.
+According to the 2012 American Community Survey (ACS), which is conducted by the Census Bureau, approximately 13.5% of Pennsylvanians and 10.3% of New Jersey residents live with some form of disability.
+Our Philadelphia disability lawyers and New Jersey disability benefits attorneys are happy to help.

 SSA Requirements for Disability Benefits Consideration